-Our dedicated staff and board members represent a broad alliance of Jews from across the political and religious spectra who care deeply about the country, the people and the land of Israel, and who are dedicated to working toward a sustainable future.
+Our dedicated staff and board members represent a broad alliance of Jews from across the political and religious spectra who are dedicated to working toward a sustainable future.

 Staff, Board of Directors and Israeli Representatives